xmatters/xm-labs-xMatters-By-Phone/README.md

 # Initial xMatters Event by Phone
 This integration will help you to initiate xMatters notifications by calling a Phone number.
+It allows you to record a message over the phone that will be transcribed and then sent as an xMatters notification.

 <kbd>
   <img src="https://github.com/xmatters/xMatters-Labs/raw/master/media/disclaimer.png">